 In the case of TradingView, it offers Basic, Pro, Pro+, and Premium multi-tier subscription plans that range from $0.00 to $59.95 per month.
 Also, it has a 30-day free trial plan for each, which allows users to get a feel of the opportunities embedded in each package.
-As the name implies, subscribers of the Basic plan have restricted access to features found on TradingView.
-For instance, the Basic plan permits only one chart per tab, as opposed to the 8 chats per tab offered to the Premium plan subscriber.
-The Pro and Pro+ plans cater to users who are not in need of the over the top features of the Premium plan, and yet, would require a bit more than what the Basic Plan offers.
+As the name implies, subscribers of the Basic Plan have restricted access to features found on TradingView.
+For instance, the Basic plan permits only one chart per tab, in contrast to the 8 charts per tab offered to the Premium plan subscribers.
+The Pro and Pro+ plans cater to users who do not need the over-the-top features of the Premium Plan, and yet, would require a bit more than what the Basic Plan offers.
 On the other hand, the Premium plan comes with a publish invite-only functionality, which allows subscribers to monetize their analysis.
 Hence, they can build a client base that makes a one-off payment between the $100 to $500 range for exclusive access to top-notch technical analysis and price prediction charts.

 There is no doubt that the trading features on both platforms come with technicalities that may seem complex to new traders.
 As such, Coinigy and TradingView have set up 24/7 customer services.
 This assertion spurred us to take a look at the customer service culture of the two platforms under review.

 The same is true for TradingView.
 It has a help center on its website where users can access quick fixes to frequently encountered problems.
-Likewise, it has an active online presence, with its twitter account boasting a follower base that is 74,000 strong.
+Likewise, it has an active online presence, with its Twitter account boasting a follower base that is 141,000 strong.
 However, we couldn’t find TradingView’s customer support helpline while researching its support systems.

 Are They Mobile and User-Friendly?

-Though much of the activities of users on its platform entails charting and trading on third-party websites, yet Coinigy does enough to provide a seamless trading ecosystem.
-TradingView follows a similar trend, as it takes a simpler approach to technical analysis, thanks to the enablement of an analysis sharing tool, which helps new entrants to fast-track their learning curve or access timely signals.
+Even though much of the activities of users on its platform entails charting and trading on third-party websites, Coinigy does enough to provide a seamless trading ecosystem.
+TradingView follows a similar trend, as it takes a simple approach to technical analysis.
+Thanks to the enablement of an analysis sharing tool, TradingView helps new entrants fast-track their learning curve or access timely signals.

-Seeing that Coinigy and TradingView both value a user-friendly business structure, it was not surprising that they have launched mobile apps to promote their accessibility.
-With this, users can carry out several tasks on their mobile phones, since the crypto market waits for no one.
+Seeing that both Coinigy and TradingView value a user-friendly business structure, it is not surprising that they have launched mobile apps to promote their accessibility.
+With this, users can carry out several tasks on their mobile phones since the crypto market waits for no one.
 In other words, users can receive notifications and alerts on moving averages, track price fluctuations, or enter trades without having to sit in front of a computer screen all day.
 Both trading services are available for iOS and Android devices.

 Do They Provide Alerts and Notifications?

-As earlier stated, notifications and alerts are crucial to crypto traders.
-Therefore, Coinigy and TradingView have established alert systems as one of the basic features to help users stay abreast of developments in the crypto markets.
-TradingView, on the one hand, offers audio signals, email alerts, SMS alerts, and visual pop-ups.
+It is common knowledge that notifications and alerts are crucial to crypto traders.
+Therefore, Coinigy and TradingView have established alert systems as one of the core features to help users stay abreast of developments in the crypto markets.
+TradingView, on the one hand, offers audio signals, email alerts, SMS alerts, and visual popups.
 On the other hand, Coinigy makes do with email-alerts, in-app notifications, SMS alerts, and price alerts.
 And so, users can set alerts for Coinigy moving average alerts for a particular cryptocurrency.

 How Do They Compare Security-Wise?